iviviano/Computer-Science-Notes/Flexible Scheduling Problem.md

 $$\therefore\max\{l_{1}^{A},l_{2}^{A}\}≤l_{1}^{B}≤\max\{l_{1}^{B},l_{2}^{B}\}$$
 >
 Suppose that we have $n$ jobs.
 Let $i<n$ and suppose that $d_{i}>d_{i+1}$.
 Then, swapping jobs $i$ and $i+1$ does not increase the late penalty, as shown by the simple case and that no other jobs are affected by the swap.
+>
 Now, take any other optimal solution that is not sorted by earliest deadline.
 There is at least one adjacent inversion.
+Fix all adjacent inversions by swapping.
+Since each swap won't make the solution worse, our solution is not worse than any other optimal solution.
+So, it is also optimal.

 >[!note]
 >This works for the swap of any two adjacent jobs.